TechRancher/TOS_Trend_Indicator/README.md

 # Trend Indicator

+**Discloser** *In order to demonstrate the functionality of my script, I used actual symbol in the chart image.
+However, I do not make recommendations or determine the suitability of any security or strategy for individual traders.
+Any investment decision you make in your self-directed account is solely your responsibility.*

 I wrote this for Thinkorswim platform.
 This script can be used using this script code: https://tos.mx/q6sj9Bn

 ## Here is how To Use